-Injuries sustained from electric scooter accidents nearly doubled from 2018 to 2019, according to a new study.
-Since electric scooters became a popular mode of transportation in 2014, they have caused a number of accidents, some of them fatal.
+According to a new study, injuries sustained from electric scooter accidents nearly doubled from 2018 to 2019.
+Since electric scooters became a popular mode of transportation in 2014, they have caused many accidents, some of them fatal.
 As scooter companies reckon with these unintended consequences, doctors have grown used to seeing scooter injuries in their emergency rooms.

 Among the injuries riders sustain from scooter accidents are: